GeneralBiotics/GLaDyS/README.md

+# GLaDyS

-# GLaDyS - high security logging for scientific studies
+high security questionnaires for scientific studies

 *Note: this codebase is under rapid development.
 Please check back in the near future if you are interested in using this project for your data collection needs.*

-This project seeks to provide the core functionality for logging study participant data.
+This project seeks to provide the core functionality for recording participant data.
 It is written as a simple, stand-alone application to simplify security concerns associated with product studies.